armurox/armurox/README.md

 Hope you have a good time on this page!

 - 🔭 I’m currently working on an http server in python and a barebones SQLite.
-- 🌱 I’m currently reading the Structure and Interpretation Of Computer Programs By Gerald Jay Sussman and Harold Abelson (outstanding book, I highly recommend it), and working through The C Programming Language by Brian Kernighan and Dennis Ritchie!
+- 🌱 I’m currently reading the Structure and Interpretation Of Computer Programs By Gerald Jay Sussman and Harold Abelson (outstanding book, I highly recommend it), along with TCP / IP Illustrated by W. Richard Stevens (really, a great networking book, despite its age)
 - 📫 How to reach me: arman_jasuja@yahoo.com
 - Or connect with me on: <a href = "https://www.linkedin.com/in/arman-jasuja-b501a71a2/"><img align = "center" width = 20px height = 20px src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png"></a>
 - 😄 Pronouns: He / Him